Hoobahubzz/hooba/README.md

 - I want to know the people who share the same interest as me!
 - I love the collection of this guy/girl I want to chat with him!

-Isn't it true that what truly drives the value of art isn't just its monetary value alone but its sentimental value too and underlying reasons for the creation of that piece?
+Isn't it true that what truly drives the value of art isn't just its monetary value alone but its sentimental value too and underlying reasons for the creation of that piece.
 Now picture a community where all of these questions can be discussed freely, all the friends you could meet, all the partnerships, opportunities, and creative minds gathered within the Hub.
 The story behind the masterpieces of the world, the trending topics of the day, the millions of people sparking conversations and discussions on what interests them.
 It is a paradise where one can truly express his/her mind and showcase it to the entire world.